MattBabbage/Clean-Microservice-Showcase/README.md

 **Database / Persistent Store** 📦

-MongoDB is used as a Database for:
+MongoDB is used as a Database.
+This was chosen because:
 - Small singular table - would never use relational features of an RDBMS
 - Ease of use and setup - Emphasis is on the code not the use case